 CONCH SOUP – Spicy!! and delicious.. it’s broth with vegetables and boiled conch bits.
 Most often it is sold by the streets vendors, on the road and by the entrance of nightclubs.

-CONCH STAKE – Another favourite of mine.
-In Negril I used to go and have it at Sweet Spice.
+CONCH STAKE – Another favorite of mine.
+In Negril, I used to go and have it at Sweet Spice.
 The best ever.
-It look like a pan fried stake but it’s conch (the mollusc). served with salad.
+It looks like a pan-fried stake but it’s conch (the mollusk). served with salad.

 CONCH BITS – The same as the stakes but it’s cut into pieces and pan-fried separately.
 Not really the best for a diet but worth trying it once.

-BUMMY – It’s a sort of flat bread, gluten free friendly as it is made with cassava flour only, salted, although, it’s good to eat soaked in milk.
-It is also served on the side of main courses.
+BUMMY – It’s a sort of flatbread, gluten-free friendly as it is made with cassava flour only, salted, although, it’s good to eat soaked in milk.
+It is also served on the side of the main courses.

-JAMAICAN SPICE BUN – As I mentioned before, it is a typical desert made and eaten for easter although you will find it all year round in the supermarkets, in the snacks section.
+JAMAICAN SPICE BUN – As I mentioned before, it is a typical dessert made and eaten for Easter although you will find it all year round in the supermarkets, in the snacks section.
 It’s a dark think cake made with lots of candied fruits. very sweet.

 JAMAICAN COCONUT DROPS – Extremely sugary dessert, or snack, made of diced coconut mixed with sugar and ginger, boiled together until the mixture dries off and it the syrup hardens.
 SWEET!

-JAMAICAN GIZZADA – Another super sweet treat – made with a base that is similar to a tart, filled with a blend of coconut, brown sugar, cinamon and ginger, cooked and melt together.
+JAMAICAN GIZZADA – Another super sweet treat – made with a base that is similar to a tart, filled with a blend of coconut, brown sugar, cinnamon and ginger, cooked and melt together.